crazywhalecc/static-php-cli/README-en.md

 Build single static PHP binary, with PHP project together, with popular extensions included.

-The project name is static-php-cli, but it actually supports cli, fpm, micro and embed (on the way) SAPI 😎
+The project name is static-php-cli, but it actually supports cli, fpm, micro and embed SAPI 😎

 Compile a purely static php-cli binary file with various extensions to make PHP applications more portable! (cli SAPI)